Ai-C-12/NBA-Evolution-of-Strategy/Analysis.md

 <img width="1010" height="547" alt="Assists vs Iso" src="https://github.com/user-attachments/assets/2a4aa397-0b36-430e-b5bf-fcae26105238" />
 This graph represents the league's percentage in isolation baskets and assists baskets.
 This data highlights how the league's offensive game has shifted away from isolation offense to distributing the ball amongst teammates in order to get wide-open easy baskets.

 From 2000–2009, isolation-heavy playstyles — influenced by streetball culture — dominated offenses before analytics-driven motion systems took over.
-From then on, the offense has shifted to passing the ball around so that it's easier to have wide-open field goals.
+Stars like Allen Iverson, Kobe Bryant, and Tracy McGrady built their games on one-on-one scoring.
+In contrast, the 2014–15 San Antonio Spurs showcased the pinnacle of team-oriented, ball-movement offense, often recording some of the league’s highest assist percentages while maintaining elite scoring efficiency.

 Overall, this represents the shift in style from an individual playstyle to a more team-oriented playstyle.